 - You really did just get lost on the web.
 In which event, I invite you to stay, join the discussions and fall in love with our big, old, messy Earth again anyway!

-In this blog, I will strive to pump out as many ideas as possible to help you approach these topics with your family in a creative way:
+This blog goes hand-in-hand with my TPT shop (which you can find HERE.)
+I will strive to pump out as many ideas as possible to help you approach these topics with your family in a creative way:

 - Fitness and

 We will look at these topics through a lens focused on the world’s countries, wonders, animals, and people.
 Each of the countries will be discussed based on things that real citizens of those countries have shared with me!
 As I share unique facts and traditions from each country, you will be invited to try out related activities at home to really get your hands into the meat of the knowledge and make it a memorable experience for your families!